ariaradick/projections-tf-spear/README.md

 # How to make a QA report:

-1. Open an issue, the title can be anything.
+1. Open an issue, with a suitable title.
 2. In the first few lines of the description of the issue include at least one of the following
    - variable_id: \<insert here, required\>
    - experiment: \<Hist or SSP585\>
    - time_range: \<insert here\>
+3. Make a new line and comment on your QA process.

-(If you do not include one, the bot will pass qc for all.
-E.g., if you don't include time_range then all time_ranges will pass.
+(If you do not include one of these parameters, the bot will pass qc for all values.
+E.g., if you don't include time_range then all time_ranges will pass for the given variable_id and experiment.
 You can also pass qc for multiple time_range by using list notation.)

-3. Make a new line and comment on your QA process.

 N.B.: It is not possible to pass QC for individual ensemble members at this time.
 Please make sure all 30 ensemble members pass before reporting.